-The agency considered evidence of the scale of capital investment for CCS projects, other economic costs and benefits, and how CCS projects meet the ERF's requirements for additionality under the Offsets Integrity Standards.
+The method includes a crediting period of 25 years and in determining this period, the agency and ERAC considered evidence of the scale of capital investment for CCS projects, other economic costs and benefits, and how CCS projects meet the ERF's requirements for additionality under the Offsets Integrity Standards.

 The proposed method is currently out for public consultation.